 General policies and regulations are applicable to all uses and activities that occur within all Shoreline Environment Designations.
-The policies and regulations found in this Chapter are intended to be used in conjunction with the more specific use and activity regulations found in the following sections.
-These policies apply to all uses within the jurisdiction, whether or not a separate shoreline permit is required.
-These policies may be used to condition any required permit, or statement or letter of exemption.
+The policies and regulations found in this chapter are intended to be used in conjunction with the more specific use and activity regulations found in the following chapters.
+These policies apply to all uses within shoreline jurisdiction, whether or not a separate shoreline permit is required.
+These policies may be used to condition any required permit or letter of exemption.